biotaphy/tutorials/_sphinx_config/tutorial/w6_create_sdms.rst

     `y` (which is also the default value created in CSV data output from split_occurrence_data and wrangle_occurrences).
   * **maxent_params**: Extra options and parameters to be sent to Maxent.
-A full list of Maxent parameters, long with the value type, and sometimes a valid range of values, is available in the
+A full list of Maxent parameters, along with the value type, and sometimes a valid range of values, is available in the
     `Maxent Github repository
     <https://github.com/mrmaxent/Maxent/blob/master/density/parameters.csv>`_.